 The importance of long tail keyword strategy

 Focusing on long tail keywords should be an important part of a long term keyword research strategy.
-Long tail keywords are keywords or key phrases that are more specific (and usually longer) than more common “head” keywords.
-Long tail keywords get less search traffic, but will usually have a higher conversion value, as they focus on a more specific product or topic.
+Long tail keywords are keywords or key phrases that are more specific (and usually longer) than more common keywords, often called “head” keywords.
+Long tail keywords get less search traffic, but will usually have a higher conversion value, as they focus more on a specific product or topic.
 Read our post about the importance of long tail keywords if you want to know why you should focus on long tail keywords when optimizing your site.

 Multiple focus keywords

-Conclusion on keyword research
+Conclusion on keyword research for SEO